mnm-team/p4-sdn/simple_demo/README.md

-# First demo of P4-based SDN
+# A simple demo of P4-based SDN

-We demonstrates SDN via a simple example, showing how a controller can install rules in two switches to allow traffic between two end-points.
+We demonstrate SDN via a simple example, showing how a controller can install rules in two switches to allow traffic between two end-points.

 The network topology used in this example:

 ![topo-simple-demo](topo-simple-demo.svg)

+Note that, we assume using a network infrastructure based on virtual machines (VM).
+Each host, switch or controller is a VM.
+We can make a VM become a switch or a controller by executing corresponding programs in that VM, which will be illustrated below.

 ## Execution

-We need to compile the P4 program to obtain the P4 Device config (\*.json) and the P4Info files (\*.p4info.txt), which are to be consumed by P4 switches and controllers, respectively.
+We need to compile the P4 program (\*.p4) to obtain the P4 device config (\*.json) and the P4Info file (\*.p4info.txt), which are to be consumed by P4 switches and controllers, respectively.

 ### Compiling the P4 program: